ricardomm7/leaflink/docs/sprintC/us025/04.tests-and-implementation/Readme.md

-# US006 - Register a Vehicle
+# US025 - Cancel an agendaEntry in the Agenda

 ## 4. Tests